 I haven’t held, nor pulled the trigger on, many firearms in my lifetime.
 It’s not a long history.
-It was never really an interest of mine and so it was odd to be carrying an M4 down the hall of the police station so it could be booked into the Property Unit as evidence.
+It was never really an interest of mine and so it was odd to be carrying two M4s down the hall of the police station so they could be booked into the Property Unit as evidence.
 That is standard procedure when an officer has fired their weapon.

 It was an active shooter.
 Some mutt decided to shoot up his neighborhood for whatever reason.
 Pissed at the world, slighted by a lover, PTSD from a war that never ended for him, just having a bad day.

 It’s hard to say and he was only speaking lead.

 Whatever it was, it was his day to snap, and several hundred rounds later, he was trying to escape in his pickup truck, a shotgun and an AR-style rifle on the bench seat next to him.
 Speeding down the residential street, Bad Guy thought he could get away.
 He was making a break for it and, so far, no resistance.
 He turned left and raced down Arizona Avenue but halfway down the block, a Bearcat armored vehicle came around the corner toward him.
 Bad Guy panicked and veered left losing control and hopping the curb.
 There was a fence in front of him but it was no match for the four-thousand-pound F-150.
 He crashed through it, and there it was; black, menacing, hard.
 An immovable force.
 The Bearcat was stopped in his path, filling his field of vision and he began to reach for the seat next to him.
 There wasn’t enough time.

 don’t do it!